michaelbomholt665/go-tree-sitter/README.md

 - Go 1.26+
 - Tree-sitter CLI 0.26.8 (the configured version is checked from `tree-sitter --version`)
 - The compiler and version selected by `tree-sitter-config.yaml`
-- Network access for the initial pinned grammar checkouts and locked npm dependencies
+- Network access for the initial pinned grammar checkouts and locked npm dependencies (repositories without a `package-lock.json` safely skip `npm`; grammar builds remain valid via checked-in sources)

 Install the pinned CLI with `make install-tree-sitter-cli`.